snubwoody/wakunguma.com/src/articles/rust-performance.md

 > change of requirements, or to attract new contributors, build time is a factor in that.

 What exactly makes rust's compilation slow?
 Well rust has a very powerful build system, comprising compile time macros and build scripts.
-The only time this has really been a problem for me is during CI.

 A decent chunk of the compile time is spent on [monomorphisation](https://en.wikipedia.org/wiki/Monomorphization), the rust compiler has to insert 'copies' of code for each generic type used.